The Illusion of Reality in Stereoscopy.

 But now that many theaters are installing digital projectors and metallic screens, 3D is shown using only one projector.
 Image alignment is done at the movie studio, and can't be compromised at the theater.
 So that should remedy the presentation problems of the past.

 The technology of today's 3D exhibition systems are capable of very good results.
-Unfortunately, sometimes they are compromised by carelessness of theater personnel.
+Unfortunately, sometimes the results are compromised by carelessness of theater personnel.
 There have been instances where audiences were forced to suffer through presentations that reversed the left and right eye pictures because someone hadn't flipped the right switches on the digital 3D projector.
 In one of these cases someone in the audience was clever enough to put on his glasses upside down, and others in the audience did the same, which corrected the problem.
 In cases such as this there is often no one in the theater knowledgeable enough (or with authority) to fix the problem.
 A technician must be brought in from outside, which could take a day or so.
 I have also experienced 3D movies in which the picture was stretched horizontally, making characters appear too fat and circles become ovals.
 This took over a month for the theater to correct.
 Moviegoers may not realize that theaters today may not even have a projectionist on duty.
 The equipment and movie content is set up by the theater manager for maybe 10 screens at the start of each week, and then left to run mostly unattended, except for occasional replacement of a burned-out lamp.
 My advice in such cases of poor exhibition is to complain to the manager (if one can be found), not to one of the clueless teenagers who sell the tickets and junk food.

 Recently, I saw a 3D movie in a theater that had previously had good digital 3D presentations.
 The movie seemed somewhat "unsharp" throughout.
 Looking carefully as the end titles scrolled I realized why.
 The picture was sharply focused only at the top edge, and got progressively "fuzzy" below and was worst at the very bottom of the screen.
 This is a problem that a competent projectionist could easily remedy, or avoid in the first place.
 But this theater had no projectionist, and when I complained, the manager said she would call in a technician the following day.
 I am convinced that many people's negative feelings about 3D movies result from exhibitor incompetence, not from the technology of 3D, and not the fault of the film producers.
-From previous experiences, I'm not impressed with these "technician's" competence either.
+From previous experiences, I'm not impressed with the competence of these "technicians".

 There are still some movie producers who have poor judgment.
 Even the legendary director James Cameron has been guilty of using 3D camera axis convergence, though he seems to have mended his ways in his technically excellent movie Avatar 3D.
 But even there, in some early live action scenes, he had shots in which distant objects had their L and R images several feet apart on the theater screen, which is certain to induce eyestrain and headaches.

-3D movies with 1D plots.
-If the current wave of 3d movies fizzles, it may be the fault of content, not technology.
+3D movies with 1d plots.
+If the current wave of 3D movies fizzles, it may be the fault of content, not technology.
 We've had two years of 3D movies now, mostly computer-animated ones with plots aimed at children or teenagers.
 How many fully live-action stereoscopic movies have there been with adult plots?
 There seem to be very few live action 3D movies planned for the coming year, and when we do get some, they will probably be action films with comic-book superheros or sci-fi flicks.
 I'm not optimistic for the artistic future of 3D if this trend continues.

-Stereo pictures and stereo sound; a comparison.I can't resist comparing the new 3d technology with the introduction of stereophonic sound in movies.
+Stereo pictures and stereo sound; a comparison.I can't resist comparing the new 3D technology with the introduction of stereophonic sound in movies.
 When Cinemascope and Cinerama widescreen movies arrived in the 1950s they had multi-channel stereophonic sound.
 Since then we've seen numerous improvements in cinema stereo sound systems, and today it is rare to find a movie or a theater that does not have good stereo sound.
-Stereo sound has evolved from two-channel optical tracks on the film to four magnetic tracks on the film, to digitally encoded blocks on the tilm to separate sound media synchronized with the film.
+Stereo sound has evolved from two-channel optical tracks on the film to four magnetic tracks on the film, to digitally encoded printed blocks on the tilm to separate sound media (on disks) synchronized with the film.
 Now both picture and sound are often entirely digital with 5 or more stereo channels.
 Along with this we saw improvements in sound frequency response and fidelity.
-At last you can actually make out clearly what actors are saying (if the background music isn't too loud) and the scratches and pops of optical soundtracks no longer annoy us.
-This gradual revolution came about without much fanfare, and without any theater levying a surcharge for its improved sound system, even though the systems were costly to install.
+At last you can actually make out clearly what actors are saying (if the background music isn't too loud) and the scratches, static and pops of optical soundtracks no longer annoy us.
+This gradual revolution came about without much fanfare, and without theaters levying a surcharge for its improved sound system, even though the systems were costly to install.
 Did theater patrons choose a theater on the basis of whether it had stereo sound?
 Most didn't, I suspect.
 I did.
 For many years some theaters had stereo sound, some didn't and only one or two screens in a multiplex had stereo sound, the others had only monophonic sound.
 I would ask at the box office if a particular film was showing with stereo sound.
 If it wasn't I left without purchasing a ticket.
 Theater managers seemed surprised that anyone would even ask.
 This may be why the cinema stereophonic sound revolution was so gradual (over 50 years) in achieving near-universal adoption.

 The bottom line.All art forms have limitations that require compromises.
 They can, at best, approximate some aspects of reality.
 Some artists deliberately and effectively distort reality to emphasize a point.
 I'm not knocking stereoscopy here, for I very much enjoy photographing 3D (for over 60 years) and seeing 3D movies.
 In fact, when viewing a flat photograph or a flat movie, I often think "This would be so much better in stereo."